-PlastiFish: Methods, effects and risk analysis of microplastics in fish
+PlastiFish: Methods, effects and risk analysis of microplastics in fish production

 The emerging threat of plastic and chemical pollutants and current accumulation of plastic is a major environmental issue for society worldwide and threatens both ecosystems and economic activities such as tourism, fisheries and aquaculture.
 A more insidious and damaging problem than macroplastic waste is the ubiquitous presence of less obvious micro- (particles < 5 mm) and nanoscale (particles < 100 nm) plastics in marine ecosystems.
 The primary hazard of microplastics is their bioavailability to marine organisms and marine biota, including, including birds, fish and their food sources (e.g. zooplankton, macroinvertebrates) that ingest them.
 In addition to the biological effects of micro(nano)plastics on marine organisms, they have the potential to impact on human health through the consumption of contaminated marine products.